October 26, 2023

 New store openings – The number of new store openings reflects the number of stores opened during a particular reporting period.
 The total number of new stores per reporting period and the timing of stores openings has, and will continue to have, an impact on our results.

 Same-store sales growth – Same-store sales growth reflects the change in year-over-year sales for the comparable store base, which we define as the number of stores open and in the FAT Brands system for at least one full fiscal year.
 For stores that were temporarily closed, sales in the current and prior period are adjusted accordingly.
 Given our focused marketing efforts and public excitement surrounding each opening, new stores often experience an initial start-up period with considerably higher than average sales volumes, which subsequently decrease to stabilized levels after three to six months.
 Additionally, when we acquire a brand, it may take several months to integrate fully each location of said brand into the FAT Brands platform.
 Thus, we do not include stores in the comparable base until they have been open and in the FAT Brands system for at least one full fiscal year.
-For 2022, the comparable store base does not include concepts acquired during fiscal 2021.

 System-wide sales growth – System wide sales growth reflects the percentage change in sales in any given fiscal period compared to the prior fiscal period for all stores in that brand only when the brand is owned by FAT Brands.
 Because of acquisitions, new store openings and store closures, the stores open throughout both fiscal periods being compared may be different from period to period.